tork-a/hakuto/tetris_launch/doc/sysadmin.rst

   $ catkin_make install && source install/setup.bash

 4. Now let's install web front-end of the simulator, `Gzweb`.
 Follow the `official installation steps <http://gazebosim.org/gzweb#gzweb_installation>`_.
 Go through until `Clone the repository and build` section (ie. Stop before `Running gzserver, gzweb server, and WebGL client` section).
-Select `./deploy.sh -m`.
+Select `./deploy.sh -m local -c`. and this may failed due to  https://bitbucket.org/osrf/gzweb/issues/64/missing-image-assets#comment-23080035, but it is ok.

 5. Place the necessary 3D model files of lunar surface by running the following commands.